To say that I love bread is an understatement. I love bread in all its forms and nothing makes me happier than seeing, handling and eating bread.

 Roll each portion of dough into a rectangle long enough to cover the length of the frankfurter.
 Place 1 frankfurter in the centre of the dough, then roll up and pinch the seams closed, using a bit of water as necessary to seal the seams.

 Using a sharp knife, cut the roll into 6 equal pieces.
 Arrange these into the shape of a flower, with 1 centre piece surrounded by 5 petals.
 Place the hot dog flower on a lined baking sheet.
 Repeat with the remaining buns.
-Cover with a piece of cling time and proof for around 45 minutes.
+Cover with a piece of cling film and proof for around 45 minutes.

 Towards the end of this second proofing heat the oven to to 180 C / 160 C fan.
 Beat the egg with the cream and use this egg wash to brush over the top of the flowers (just the dough, not the frankfurters).
 Sprinkle over the chopped chives and sesame seeds.